moeenn/knowledgebase/Programming/SQL/Postgres.md

 ##### Indexing

+A good rule of thumb is to create database indexes for everything that is referenced in the `WHERE`, `HAVING` and `ORDER BY` parts of your SQL queries.

 ```sql
 -- create indexes on fields prequently used for querying tables
 CREATE INDEX users_index ON users (email, name);